-The three most common approaches to green infrastructure focus on the role of ecosystem services, green engineering and linked green spaces51.
+The three most common approaches to green infrastructure focus on the role of ecosystem services, green engineering and linked green spaces.
 Green infrastructure is most often used as a way of integrating urban ecology into the built environment.

-Therefore, the design of distinctive public and open spaces in Kuwait will have a strong focus on providing good vegetative cover, retaining existing vegetation and creating opportunities for native plantings to thrive.
+Pitman, S. D., & Ely, M. E. (2015).
+Green infrastructure as life support: urban nature and climate change.
+Transactions of the Royal Society of South Australia Therefore, the design of distinctive public and open spaces in Kuwait will have a strong focus on providing good vegetative cover, retaining existing vegetation and creating opportunities for native plantings to thrive.
 In addition, special attention should be given to the design of green streets and green buildings and roofs.